TJ Friedl Player Props: Reds vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in the league.

-- The Cardinals have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Cardinals' 4.25 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 63 home runs (one per game), the seventh-fewest in baseball.
+- Cardinals pitchers combine to allow the seventh-fewest home runs in baseball (63 total, one per game).

-- The Cardinals are sending Mikolas (4-2) to the mound to make his 14th start of the season.
-He is 4-2 with a 3.74 ERA and 60 strikeouts through 74 2/3 innings pitched.
+- The Cardinals are sending Wainwright (2-1) to make his seventh start of the season.
+He is 2-1 with a 5.97 ERA and 19 strikeouts through 31 2/3 innings pitched.

-- His most recent time out was on Sunday against the Pittsburgh Pirates, when the right-hander threw five innings, surrendering two earned runs while allowing 10 hits.
+- His last time out came on Tuesday against the Texas Rangers, when the right-hander went 5 1/3 innings, surrendering three earned runs while giving up eight hits.

+- The 41-year-old has an ERA of 5.97, with 5.4 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .326 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.